Job-shop scheduling

 Job-shop scheduling, the job-shop problem (JSP) or job-shop scheduling problem (JSSP) is an optimization problem in computer science and operations research.
 It is a variant of optimal job scheduling.
 In a general job scheduling problem, we are given n jobs J1, J2, ..., Jn of varying processing times, which need to be scheduled on m machines with varying processing power, while trying to minimize the makespan – the total length of the schedule (that is, when all the jobs have finished processing).
 In the specific variant known as job-shop scheduling, each job consists of a set of operations O1, O2, ..., On which need to be processed in a specific order (known as precedence constraints).
 Each operation has a specific machine that it needs to be processed on and only one operation in a job can be processed at a given time.
 A common relaxation is the flexible job shop, where each operation can be processed on any machine of a given set (the machines in each set are identical).

 The name originally came from the scheduling of jobs in a job shop, but the theme has wide applications beyond that type of instance.
-This problem is one of the best known combinatorial optimization problems, and was the first problem for which competitive analysis was presented, by Graham in 1966.
-Best problem instances for basic model with makespan objective are due to Taillard.
+It is a well-known combinatorial optimization problem and was the first to undergo competitive analysis, introduced by Graham in 1966.
+The best problem instances for a basic model with a makespan objective are due to Taillard.